uci-cbcl/PyLOH/README.md

 Output files
 ------------
 **\*.PyLOH.counts** The preprocessed paired counts file.
-It which contains the allelic counts information of sites, which are heterozygous loci in the normal genome.
+It contains the allelic counts information of sites, which are heterozygous loci in the normal genome.
 The definition of each column in a *.PyLOH.counts file is listed here:

 | Column    | Definition                                         |